How is climate change affecting South Australia?

 While South Australia’s climate has always been highly variable, a warming trend has been observed since the 1970s.
-According to the latest data, average temperatures across the State have warmed almost 1 degree Celsius over the past century.
+According to the latest data, Australian land areas have warmed approximately 1.5 degrees Celsius over the past century.
 Rainfall has also declined over most of the state since the 1970s, particularly for autumn and spring rainfall over the agricultural regions.
-In South Australia, we had our second-warmest year on record in 2014.

 Find out more about these climate change projections for South Australia.